deadsnakes/issues/.github/ISSUE_TEMPLATE.md

 <!--
 please check pinned issues first!

+do not create an issue asking for a new version or release -- I already know!

 NOTE: deadsnakes only provides packages for ubuntu LTS releases (even number + .04)
 - it's a lot of  **free** work already to build packages for LTS releases
 - if you or your company would like to pay for this, please reach out directly